Data-Driven Logistic Regression Ensembles With Applications in Genomics: Discussion and Future Directions

 Block coordinate descent is an effective approach to solve the multi-convex optimization problem underlying split logistic regression.
 Multi-convex programming is an emerging field in optimization with many applications in statistics and machine learning, see e.g. \cite{shen2017disciplined} and \cite{pardalos2017non}.
 In future research we will investigate whether alternative approaches can further decrease the computational cost of the method.

-Split logistic regression ensembles the models at the level of the linear predictors.
+In split logistic regression the models are ensembled at the level of the linear predictors.
 This guarantees high interpretability of the ensemble model, but is not necessarily optimal from a prediction point of view.
 In future research it will be examined whether alternative ensembling functions can improve on the prediction accuracy of the ensemble.

-Ensemble methods are very popular to analyze small sample data with a large number of predictor variables.
-Split statistical learning provides a framework to build an optimal ensemble model.
-Similarly to logistic regression, the general split learning framework could be applied to multi-class classification problems, to transform a single model classification method into a powerful ensembling method.
-Split statistical learning could also be extended to generalized linear models in general.
+Ensemble methods are very popular to analyze small sample data with a large number of predictor variables, and the proposed method provides a framework to build an optimal classification ensemble model.
+Similarly to logistic regression, the general split modeling framework could be applied to multi-class classification problems to obtain a powerful ensemble classifier.
+The split modeling framework could also be extended to generalized linear models in general. \FloatBarrier